Cloud-CV/EvalAI/docs/source/host_challenge.md

 To update the challenge on EvalAI, make changes in the repository and push on `challenge` branch and wait for the build to complete.

-## Host Prediction upload based challenge
+## Host prediction upload based challenge

 ### Step 1: Setup challenge configuration